MarioLisbona/CA-T1A3-terminal-app/README.md

     #display table
     console.print(table)
 ```
--The code below demonstrates the `Prompt` method hadling the user input for the menu options.
+The code below demonstrates the `Prompt` method hadling the user input for the menu options.
 Once a valid input is entered, its assigned to `menu_choice` and that variable is used in the match case below.

 ```py
 menu_choice = Prompt.ask('Please make a selection: ', choices=['A', 'E', 'D', 'DC', 'DA', 'Q'])